quartzsite/bardslog/content/1588-01-05-whispers-of-poison-and-empire.md

 Bonona thrives in the Empire's shadow and yet claws for its own freedom; Maraisbourg swears loyalty to the Emperor yet teaches its own traditions; dukes and cities whisper of war while their swordsmen practise forms.
 If I stayed, I would be drawn into their web.
 That night, with the taste of sour wine still on my tongue, I decided to slip away.
-I would find a ship heading west and hide among its crew as a common sailor.
+I would find a ship heading west and hide aboard it.
 Where it would carry me I could not know, only that my next steps would be taken far from Bonona's watchful eyes.